Becoming a Buddhist 2026

 TO PARTICIPATE

 To participate in our Ti Sarana ceremony, we ask that you attend our fellowship on a semi-regular basis since you will be taking Refuge with us.
 You will also be asked to write a short spiritual biography.
-It doesn’t need to be long, but give us a little information about your spiritual journey—your religious background, what brought you to Buddhism, and what books and people have influenced you.
-This will need to be completed no later than a weeks before the service.
+It doesn’t need to be long (750 + words), but give us a little information about your spiritual journey—your religious background, what brought you to the Fellowship, in addition to what books and people have influenced you.
+This will need to be completed no later than a week before the service.

 FOUR DHARMA TALKS ABOUT TAKING REFUGE